-The Daishonin wrote: "If you are of the same mind as Nichiren, you must be a Bodhisattva of the Earth" ("The True Aspect of All Phenomena," WND-1, 385).
-The Soka Gakkai, which has spread the Mystic Law in the same spirit as the Daishonin, is the organization of Bodhisattvas of the Earth fulfilling the mission of kosen-rufu.
+The Daishonin wrote: 'If you are of the same mind as Nichiren, you must be a Bodhisattva of the Earth' (WND-1, 385).
+The Soka Gakkai, which has spread the Mystic Law in the same spirit as the Daishonin, is the organisation of Bodhisattvas of the Earth fulfilling the mission of kosen-rufu.

 Until the appearance of the Soka Gakkai seven hundred years after the Daishonin's death, no one had been able to widely spread the Mystic Law.
 It is the Soka Gakkai that has made the predictions of Shakyamuni and Nichiren Daishonin a reality.
-This is proof that the Soka Gakkai is the organization that has emerged to carry out the mission of kosen-rufu, acting in accord with the Buddha's intent.
+This is proof that the Soka Gakkai is the organisation that has emerged to carry out the mission of kosen-rufu, acting in accord with the Buddha's intent.